pitbull36/wifi_weather_station/README.md

-# Arduino - Temperature and Humidity detector
+# Arduino - Temperature and Humidity detector (with DHT11 or DHT22)

 This is a simple project to create a wifi weather station to measure temperature and humidity.
 The wifi module (ESP8266) will act as wifi spot.
 Through an RemoteXY app you will be able to connect to Arduino and see temperature and humidity.